google/tock-on-titan/doc/make_targets.md

 <action> ...`.
 All per-directory makefiles support these targets, even if they
 do nothing (e.g. `make devicetests` in a directory with no device tests is a no-op but will succeed):
 * `all` is an alias for `build` (following Makefile tradition).
-* `build` compiles the code.
+* `build` compiles the code, yielding unsigned artifacts.
 This can be a library, an application image, the kernel image, or the full flash image (kernel + applications).
+* `build-signed` compiles the code (via `build`), and then signs all artifacts.
 * `check` runs `cargo check`-style tests.
 * `clean` removes all build artifacts we know how to remove.
 It applies to the repository, not just the subdirectory it is called in.